eppemela/guardiadiporta/README.md

 # Guardia di Porta

-A simple rails api to monitor connected clients on a [dd-wrt](http://www.dd-wrt.com) based router
+A simple rails app to monitor connected clients on a [dd-wrt](http://www.dd-wrt.com) based router

 ###Components
 This monitoring app has two components: